tachiyomiorg/website/src/help/faq/README.md

 #### Why can't I uninstall Tachiyomi?

-On **Android 10**, a bug was introduced which prevented users from uninstalling the app if the phone had a MicroSD card.
-To fix the issue, please remove the MicroSD card from the phone first, then uninstall Tachiyomi.
+On **Android 10**, a bug was introduced which prevented users from uninstalling the app if the device had a MicroSD card.
+To fix the issue, please remove the MicroSD card from the device first, then uninstall Tachiyomi.

 #### Will there be an iOS version?
 There is no iOS version and there are no plans for one.
 Since iOS and Android apps don't share code, it's hard to port.